 Students found guilty of the following offenses are liable to suspension from the College.
-Unless there are extenuating circumstances, the student is normally suspended:
+Unless there are extenuating circumstances, the student is normally suspended after meeting the Rules, Welfare, and Discipline Committee to answer for his conduct.

-- 1. Lying to college personnel, or falsifying official documents, especially in order to avoid disciplinary action. - 2.
-Harassment, including physical abuse or sexual harassment. - 3.
-Hazing - 4.
+- 1. Proven guilt of academic dishonesty. - 2.
+Lying to college personnel, or falsifying official documents, especially in order to avoid disciplinary action. - 3.
+Harassment, including physical abuse or sexual harassment. - 4.
+Hazing - 5.
 Possession of firearms (including toy, BB, or pellet guns, or anything else resembling a weapon), fireworks, or explosives; (A student may not have in his possession either in his own room or in his automobile, any type of weapons.
-This includes firecrackers, jack knives, hunting knives, and similar objects.) - 5.
-Tampering with or other unauthorized use of fire safety equipment. - 6.
-Meeting a member of the opposite sex in a private place without permission. - 7.
-Absenting one's self without reasonable cause from the campus over night or for a substantial portion thereof. - 8.
-Unauthorized entry or possession of keys to Florida College buildings or rooms other than one's own residence hall room. - 9.
-Entering living areas of the opposite sex on campus, or allowing members of the opposite sex to enter one's living area, including residence halls, rooms, rest rooms, etc., without the permission of authorized college personnel. - 10.
-Participation in gambling activities. - 11.
-Nine demerits in one semester. - 12.
+This includes firecrackers, jack knives, hunting knives, and similar objects.) - 6.
+Tampering with or other unauthorized use of fire safety equipment. - 7.
+Meeting a member of the opposite sex in a private place without permission. - 8.
+Absenting one's self without reasonable cause from the campus over night or for a substantial portion thereof. - 9.
+Unauthorized entry or possession of keys to Florida College buildings or rooms other than one's own residence hall room. - 10.
+Entering living areas of the opposite sex on campus, or allowing members of the opposite sex to enter one's living area, including residence halls, rooms, rest rooms, etc., without the permission of authorized college personnel. - 11.
+Participation in gambling activities. - 12.
+Nine demerits in one semester. - 13.
 Offenses identified in the Catalog or Student Handbook as causing one to be liable to suspension, or offenses which by reason of immorality, criminal activity, disorderly conduct, or other causes, are deemed sufficient by appropriate college personnel to suspend a student.